• Greg: 805-341-5570 | Gil: 818-744-4949 | info@NTSAexperts.com

 The Invisible Passenger

-When a fabricator clocks out after a long shift cutting engineered stone, they don’t leave the danger behind.
+When a fabricator clocks out after a long shift cutting engineered stone, they don’t leave the danger of silicosis exposure behind.
 Microscopic silica particles cling to:

 And they ride home, undetected.